-The predominant summer weather pattern includes high to very high temperatures, low humidity and light to moderate south winds associated with high pressure weather gradients.
+The predominant summer weather pattern includes high to very high temperatures, low humidity, and light to moderate south winds associated with high pressure weather gradients.
 Occasionally during the summer, dry weather fronts will approach northern California bringing increased wind speeds from the south on approach, then changing direction to north winds after passing the area.
 North wind events usually produce red flag warning conditions and provide the highest potential for extreme fire behavior.
 To the east, areas of the adjacent Plumas Forest generate weather patterns that produce thunderstorms and dry lightning throughout the fire season.

-Battalion Five has had several large fires occur in recent history.
-The South and Union fires that were part of the 1999 Butte Lightning Complex, the Frey fire burned 4,000 acres of SRA in 2008, the Craig fire burned 2,001 acres in 2008 and the Swedes fire burned 2500 acres in 2013.
-In 2017 there were multiple fires the Wall burned 6,000 acres, Ponderosa 4,000 and the Lumpkin 1,000 acres.
+Battalion Five has had several large fires in recent history.
+The South and Union fires were part of the 1999 Butte Lightning Complex, the 2008 Frey fire burned 4,000 acres of SRA, the 2008 Craig fire burned 2,001 acres, and the 2013 Swedes fire burned 2500 acres.
+In 2017 there were multiple fires, including the Wall (6,000 acres), Ponderosa (4,000 acres), and the Lumpkin (1,000 acres).
 The 2020 Lightning Complex ignited several smaller fires within the Battalion.
-Many of those smaller fires were within the burn perimeter of the North Complex which burned a total of over 152,000 acres in Butte County much of which was in Battalion 5.
+Many of those smaller fires were within the burn perimeter of the 2020 North Complex which burned later in the summer and consumed a total of over 152,000 acres in Butte County-much of which was in Battalion Five.

-- Increase the safety to residents and firefighter during wildfires - Community education and outreach at community events, emphasizing Hardening Your Home, Ready Set Go, Defensible Space and the One Less Spark Campaign - PRC 4291 compliance inspections performed in risk areas and heavily populated areas.
-The number of structures spread out throughout the communities make this of vital importance - Support planning efforts and projects that encourage the development and/or maintenance of safe ingress and egress routes for residents and fire personnel during emergency incidents.
-Additional planning efforts included post fire hazard tree removal as well as maintain Fuel Breaks that were created during the North Complex fire suppression efforts - Continue working on fuels reduction projects in and around the community of Forbestown - Visible address signs "Help Us Find You" - Support the Chipper Program sponsored by Butte County Fire Safe Council - Development and implementation of Emergency Notification Systems - Evacuation Plan and Mailer (All FSC's)
+- PRC4291 and Butte County Code 38A defensible space compliance inspections performed in risk areas and heavily populated areas-the number of structures spread out throughout the communities make this of vital importance - Cooperatively assist activities of PBAs (Prescribed Burn Associations) - Fire Prevention Education and Community Outreach-school and community events, burn permit issuance, emphasizing Hardening Your Home, Ready Set Go, defensible space requirements and recommendations, and the "One Less Spark" campaign, the "Help Us Find You" visible address sign campaign, ingress/egress routes, and access to water supplies - Maintain Fire Danger warning sign to public - Support planning efforts and projects that encourage the development and/or maintenance of safe ingress and egress routes for residents and fire personnel during emergency incidents.
+Additional planning efforts included post fire hazard tree removal as well as maintain Fuel Breaks that were created during the North Complex fire suppression efforts - Continue working on fuels reduction projects in and around the community of Forbestown - Visible address signs "Help Us Find You" - Support the Chipper Program sponsored by Butte County Fire Safe Council - Development and implementation of Emergency Notification Systems - Support the Phoenix VMP project in the Forbestown/Swedes Flat area - Collaborate with agencies in Butte and Yuba County to develop and implement a cross-boundary vegetation management project